skeeto/hash-prospector/README.md

 to generate the one correct constant for the XOR operator that achieves the same effect.

-`shf` uses the SSSE3 byte shuffle instruction and only is available on corresponding hardware; `03020100` denotes identity (no permute), `00010203` equals the endianess changing byte swap.
-64-bit hashes optioanlly take a permutation of `{ 00, ...  , 07 }` such as `0304050607020100`; all hex without leading `0x`.
+`shf` pattern uses the SSSE3 byte shuffle instruction and only is available on corresponding hardware; `shf:03020100` denotes identity (no change), `shf:00010203` equals the endianess changing byte swap.
+64-bit hashes optionally take a permutation of `{ 00, ...  , 07 }` such as `shf:0304050607020100`.

 ## 16-bit hashes